m0rtyn/cv/src/FE_EN.md

   **Stack**: Nuxt.js, Next.js, React, Vue, Charts.js, GraphQL

   - Developed complex booking forms for consultations and treatment appointments
+  - Accelerated development and maintainbility:
-  - Implemented strong typing through JSDoc and VSCode during a limited transition to TypeScript, resulting in a reduction of bugs by at least 15%
+    - Implemented strict typing via `JSDoc` without transitioning to `TS` to reduce amount of new bugs
-  - Accelerated development speed for the new backend API by implementing auto-generation of types, streamlining the integration process.
+    - Simplified the integration of a new API by implementing auto-generation of types from the backend
-  - Upgraded an outdated project (JS/Vue2) for compatibility and maintainability
+    - Updated the legacy project (Nuxt2/JS) for better compatibility with libraries and documentation

 - ### Frontend Developer @ 12 Storeez *1 yr 5 mos (Aug'21 — Jan'22)*

-  *Closing brand with online store | Remote, full-time*
+  *Clothing brand with online store | Remote, full-time*

   **Project**: internal logistics service for managing order delivery across multiple countries